masonelmore/esi/docs/UniverseApi.md

 > []int32 GetUniverseGraphics(ctx, optional)
 Get graphics

-Get a list of graphics  --- Alternate route: `/dev/universe/graphics/`  Alternate route: `/legacy/universe/graphics/`  Alternate route: `/v1/universe/graphics/`  --- This route expires daily at 11:05
+Get a list of graphics  ---  This route expires daily at 11:05

 ### Required Parameters